MeCRO-DEV/BBC/README.md

 29. Remote with your choice of the current user or specified credential.
 30. PSRemoting works with both hostname and IP address

-<UL>The best way to utilize multi-threading in Powershell WPF application:</UL>
+<BR>The best way to utilize multi-threading in Powershell WPF application:

 This is a typical producer-consumer multi-threading model.
 Every time when the main thread generates a task, it creats a thread from thread pool(in Powershell, we call it RunspacePool).
 Each thread then generates data and sends it to a concurrent queue, which is a thread safe class implemented in .Net platform.
 Public variables are stored in a synchronized hash table and protected by mutex.
 Here is the data flow diagram: